A Universal Model of Commuting Networks: The model

-where $(s_{i}^{in})$ is the number of commuters entering in unit $u_i$. $D_{\lambda i}$ is the Euclidian distance in meters between units $u_\lambda$ and $u_i$ (computable from the Lambert or GIS coordinates).
-This data is available in National Statistical offices (see appendix \textit{Datasets} for more details), as well as $s^{out}_\lambda$, the number of commuters going out from unit $u_\lambda$.
-We choose a probability decreasing exponentially with the distance, in accordance with the investigations carried out in \citet{Lenormand2012} and with the literature on commuting network models.
-The impact of the distance is embedded in parameter $\beta$: For $\beta\rightarrow 0$ the probability is independent from the distance, while for high values of $\beta$, the probability tends to zero very rapidly when the distance increases, independently from the job offer.

-We now describe the procedure in more details.
-The individuals live in a geographical area characterized by $n$ territorial units, $u_\lambda \in \mathcal{U}\mbox{ with }\lambda \in |[1,n]|$, among which we want to generate the commuting network.
-Since a relevant part of our individuals can work outside the $n$ units, especially those living close to the border of our area, to reduce the border effect (see \citep{Lenormand2012}), we consider the job-search basin is an extended (EXT) area, composed by the $n$ residential units and $m$ units surrounding the area (thus, we have $N_{TOT}=n+m$ units in total, $u_i \in \mathcal{U}^{EXT}\mbox{ with }i \in |[1,N_{TOT}]|$).
-The algorithm simulates individual searches for workplaces.
-At each time step we select unit $u_\lambda$ at random among the residence units and one of its $s^{out}_\lambda$ available commuters.
-We draw at random the working place $u_i$ of this individual according to probabilities $P_{\lambda\rightarrow i}$.
-Then we decrement of one $s^{out}_\lambda$ and $s^{in}_i$.
+Let $s^{out}_i$ and $s^{in}_j$ be respectively the global number of commuters starting from unit $u_i$ and the global number of commuters arriving in unit $u_j$.
+These numbers are initialised from data and then they are progressively modified by the procedure.
+More precisely, at each step we select unit $u_i$ such that $s^{out}_i > 0$ at random, and we consider a virtual commuter starting from $u_i$.
+We draw at random the working place $u_{j^*}$ of this individual among all possible destinations $u_{j}$ according to probabilities $P_{i \rightarrow j}$:

+where $D_{i j}$ is the Euclidian distance in meter between units $u_i$ and $u_{j}$ (computable from the Lambert or GIS coordinates).
+Having drawn $u_{j^*}$, we decrement of one $s^{out}_i$ and $s^{in}_{j^*}$.
 Note that decrementing $s^{in}$ and $s^{out}$ at each step complicates significantly the derivation of an analytical expression of the model.
+We chose a probability decreasing exponentially with the distance, in accordance with the investigations carried out in \cite{Lenormand2012} and with the literature on commuting network models.
+The importance of the distance in the commuting choices is embedded in parameter $\beta$: for $\beta\rightarrow 0$ the probability tends to be independent from the distance, while for high values of $\beta$, the probability tends to zero very rapidly when the distance increases, independently from the number of commuters arriving in the units.

-The generated network is saved in matrix $\tilde W\in M_{n\times N_{TOT}}(\mathbb{N})$ where each entry $\tilde W_{\lambda i}$ represents the number of commuters between units $u_\lambda \in \mathcal{U}$ and $u_i \in \mathcal{U}^{EXT}$.
-The algorithm is summarized in Fig. \ref{algo}.
+To reduce the border effect (see \cite{Lenormand2012}), we consider the job-search basin in an extended (EXT) area, composed by the $n$ residential units and $m$ units surrounding the area.
+Thus, we have $n$ units which are commuting origins and $N=n+m$ units that are commuting destinations.
+The generated network is saved in matrix $\tilde T\in M_{n\times N}(\mathbb{N})$ where each entry $\tilde T_{i j}$ represents the number of commuters between units $u_i$ and $u_j $.
+The algorithm is summarized in Algorithm \ref{Algorithm1}.